IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 3. Choose a smart contract language.
 JavaScript, TypeScript, Java and Go are all available.
 This tutorial will be easiest to follow if you choose `TypeScript` or `Java` (please remember to expand the Java sections if you choose Java).

 4. The extension will ask you if you want to name the asset in the generated contract.
 This will default to `MyAsset`, but you're welcome to change it.
 What do you intend to use your blockchain for?
 This will determine what type of asset you create, update and read from the ledger: `Radish`? `Pineapple`? `Penguin`?
 Pick whatever you like!
-For the sake of this tutorial, we'll be boring and stick with `MyAsset`.
+For this tutorial, we'll stick with `MyAsset`.

    > __Pro Tip:__ If you decide to change the name of your asset, remember to swap out `MyAsset` for whatever you named it in future steps!